 Choosing the right insurance company

 While choosing a life insurance company, some of the factors that you should keep in mind are the underwriting, claims process, riders and optimizations, policy costs, and customer service.
+You should also look at added benefits for certain demographics such as business owners, doctors, and parents.
+If you are someone who has a pre-existing condition, you should consider companies that offer no-medical life insurance plans.

 Detailed ratings and reviews of the top life insurance companies in Canada